 The east wall of the UITF enclosure (see figure 1) is many meters thick and is an effective radiation barrier.
-The west wall of Cavel is 55" thick to a height of approximately 7'.
+The west wall of Cave1 is 55" thick to a height of approximately 7'.
 Above 7', the wall thickness is approximately 27 to 28" thick.
 Cave 1 has 30" concrete shielding on the roof.
-There are nine penetrations in the Cavel ceiling.
-Six circular penetrations (~ 10" diameter) provide a means to pass cables to connect beamline devices to the controls located in the electronics racks above.
+There are nine penetrations in the Cave1 ceiling.
+Six circular penetrations (~ 10 " diameter) provide a means to pass cables to connect beamline devices to the controls located in the electronics racks above.
 One rectangular penetration serves to pass RF waveguides from klystrons to the QCM.
 And two rectangular penetrations provide a means for helium gas to escape the UITF enclosure (see section 6.5 Ventilation).
 All of the penetrations, except the one used for RF waveguides, have 3.5" iron shielding directly beneath (Figure 4, below).
 The RF waveguide penetration is filled with sand (Figure 5).

-Figure 4: Steel plates covering penetrations in Cave 1.
+Figure 4: Steel plates covering penetrations in Cave1.
 Cables pass through the penetrations linking the electronics racks and beamline elements.

 Figure 5: images of RF waveguides passing through a ceiling penetration in Cave1, connecting the QCM to klystrons.
-Left: view from inside the UITF enclosure, Right: view from cave rooftop, near the klystron racks.
+Left: view from inside the UITF enclosure looking up toward the ceiling, Right: view from cave rooftop, looking down, near the klystron racks.

-Two penetrations serve as helium vent holes should the Cavel enclosure fill with helium gas.
-Above the cave, these penetrations have "chimney stacks" attached (more in Section 6.5 Ventilation), to direct the light helium gas safely above the heads of occupants who might be working atop the Cavel enclosure.
-Bags of gravel placed at the base of each chimney-vent stack provide additional shielding at these penetrations but gravel bags are not required credited controls mandated by RCD.
+Two penetrations serve as helium vent holes should the Cave1 enclosure fill with helium gas.
+Above the cave, these penetrations have "chimney stacks" attached (more in Section 6.5 Ventilation), to direct the light helium gas safely above the heads of occupants who might be working atop the Cave1 enclosure.
+Bags of gravel placed at the base of each chimney-vent stack provide additional shielding at these penetrations.